Deep Brain Stimulation Surgery

 You will see a fellowship trained movement disorders neurologist, a fellowship trained movement disorders neurosurgeon, and you will receive the best possible medical optimization.
 Additionally, you will have access to a complete interdisciplinary team of experts in every area (speech, voice, walking, balance, memory, depression/anxiety disorders, rehabilitation, driving, occupational therapy, etc.) who specialize in the care of Parkinson’s and Movement Disorder Patients.

-After the deep brain stimulator implanted you will have full access to a dedicated staff for programming and followup of your medication and Deep Brain Stimulation needs.
+After the deep brain stimulator is implanted, you will have full access to a dedicated staff for programming and followup of your medication and Deep Brain Stimulation needs.
 Should you have any problems we are always available to help you.